alerdenisov/ace-token/README.md

 # ACE Token

 ## Abstract
-First of one token for Token Stars platform
+First of one token for TokenStars platform

 ### Details
 __Name:__ ACE Token